 Trains will be your most convenient public transportation option to get to New Haven, especially if you’re coming from New York City.
 Otherwise, adding a stop in for your New Haven itinerary is a great choice for your New England road trip, due to its connections.

 New Haven is just off I-91 and I-95, and can be easily accessed by car.
 Unless you’re spending all your time in downtown New Haven, many of the places on this list you’ll need to drive to reach.
 Plan to rent a car or think about rideshare.
 Major companies like Uber and Lyft both operate in New Haven.

 If you’re coming up from New York City, the Metro-North New Haven train line is your choice.
 New Haven line trains leave Manhattan from Grand Central Terminal or Harlem-125th St, and it takes a little over 2 hours to arrive at the last stop.
 However, Amtrak trains also stop at Union Station in New Haven, so you have even more train options.

 Since I grew up right outside New Haven, I’ve never stayed in a hotel while visiting the city.
-However, there are some quality hotels and Airbnbs that are close to the city center and the Yale University campus.
+However, there are several quality hotels and apartment-style stays that are close to the city center and the Yale University campus.